IvettB/585_Lab9/README.md

 - **Input Data:** User-entered password (first prompt)
 - **ZKP Step:** **Step 3 - Client creates a signature from their password and sends it to the server**
 - **Plain Language Description:**
-The client (user) needs to prove that they know the correct password without revealing it.
-Instead of sending the actual password, the client generates a **digital signature** using cryptographic techniques.
-This signature is created using a mathematical algorithm that transforms the password into a unique encoded value.
-This ensures that even if someone intercepted the signature, they would not be able to determine the original password.
-The signature is then sent to the server, which will use it later to verify that the user knows the password.
+At this step, the client (user) enters their password when prompted.
+However, the actual password is never sent to the server.
+Instead, the program uses a cryptographic function to transform the password into a digital signature.
+This signature acts as a mathematical proof that the client knows the correct password, without revealing what the password actually is.
+The transformation applied to the password is one-way, meaning that even if an attacker intercepted the signature, they would not be able to reverse it to determine the original password.
+This ensures that the password remains secret while still allowing the client to prove their knowledge of it.

 ---